Skip to content

 The steaming time is the same.

-And yet, the texture and flavor are subtly different.
+Yet, the texture and flavor are subtly different.

-One reason that is often overlooked is "water."
+A reason often overlooked is "water."

 Crab meat chawanmushi with daikon radish and mitsuba